-Naval Base Coronado has been recognized as the 2013 winner of the U.S. Fish and Wildlife Service’s Military Conservation Partner Award.
-On May 29, Deputy Director Rowan Gould presented the award to the Commanding Officer, Capt.
-Gary Mayes, at a ceremony at the installation.
-Capt.
-Mayes and several natural resources staff were also presented with individual recognitions for their conservation leadership and professionalism.
+Orchard Combat Training Center, an installation managed by the Idaho National Guard, has been recognized as the 2014 winner of the U.S. Fish and Wildlife Service’s Military Conservation Partner Award.
+On May 23, Michael Carrier, the Service's Idaho State Coordinator, presented the Military Conservation Partner Award to the Idaho National Guard at an award ceremony held on the installation.
+Major General Gary Sayler, commanding officer of the installation, received the award for the installation.
+Major Sayler and the natural resources staff were also presented with individual recognitions for their exceptional conservation leadership and professionalism.

 Accordingly, the Sikes Act requires the Department of Defense (DoD) to develop and implement Integrated Natural Resources Management Plans (INRMPs) for military installations across the United States.
 The law was originally enacted in 1960.
 INRMPs are prepared cooperation with the Fish and Wildlife Service (Service) and State fish and wildlife agencies to ensure proper consideration of fish, wildlife, and habitat needs.
 INRMPs are required at almost 380 military installations across the Nation, and direct the management and use of the lands on these installations.